-- 1. The January 17, 2013 Graduate Faculty Meeting Minutes is presented for approval by the faculty. - 2.
-The MBA Committee and the Specialized Masters Committee approved the following items and presents these to the faculty for approval.
+- 1. A motion was made to approve the January 17, 2013 Graduate Faculty Meeting Minutes.
+The motion was seconded and the faculty voted to approve the minutes as distributed. - The MBA Committee and the Specialized Masters Committee approved the following items and presented these to the faculty for approval.
+A motion was made to approve the following items.
+The motion was seconded and the faculty voted to approve the courses.